dolthub/docs/content/reference/sql/dolt-sql-procedures.md

 ### Options

 `--aws-region`: Cloud provider region associated with this backup `--aws-creds-type`: Credential type.
 Valid options are role, env, and file.
-See the help section for additional details `--aws-creds-file`: AWS credentials file `--aws-creds-profile`: AWS profile to use
+`--aws-creds-file`: AWS credentials file `--aws-creds-profile`: AWS profile to use